Addicted to Distraction: Understanding the Cost of Using Your Phone While Driving

 Mason-McBride encourages you to take the National Safety Council safe-driving pledge.
 We all make mistakes, and accidents happen, but making an effort to beat cell phone addiction and distracted driving is something you can control.

-• Put your phone in the backseat or trunk so you can’t reach it while driving.
+1. Stow your phone in the backseat or trunk

 Distracted driving is a serious issue that can lead to serious consequences.
 It can cause car accidents, property damage, and even fatalities.